ArdaEO14455/Netsia_AI_Project_Back/README.md

 #### Express
 Provides the core framework for building your server and API.
 Express is a lightweight and flexible Node.js framework that simplifies building web applications and APIs.
 It handles routing, middleware, and server-side logic.

+#### Bcrypt
+Facilitates password encryption, decryption and comparison during login.

+#### Jsonwebtoken
+allows for the creation & signing of JSON Web tokens, which are then passed to the front-end, stored locally, and presented to the API for authentication.

 #### Nodemon